chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![error-response-format-json](./images/error-response-format-auto.png " ")

 The default value for ORDS' `error.responseFormat` setting is `auto`.
-When this value is set, ORDS automatically applies rules according to various conditions and returns responses in the appropriate format.
+When `auto` is selected, ORDS automatically applies rules according to various conditions and returns responses in the appropriate format.
 The following conditions and their dispositions are below:

 ##### `HTML`